agda/agda/doc/user-manual/language/core-language.lagda.rst

 This is the final stage of syntax before being handed off to one of the backends.
 Terms are well-scoped and well-typed.

+While producing the ``Internal Syntax``, terms are checked for safety.
+This safety check means :ref:`termination check <termination-checking>` and coverage check for functions, and :ref:`positivity check <positivity-checking>` for datatypes.

+Type-directed operations such as
+:ref:`instance resolution <instance-resolution>` and disambiguation of overloaded constructors (different constructors with the same name) also happen here.

 The internal syntax ``Agda.Syntax.Internal`` uses the following haskell datatype to represent the grammar of a ``Term`` presented above.